chubin/cheat.sh/README.md

 ### Stealth mode

-One of the important properties of any real cheat sheet is that it could be used fully unnoticed.
+Being used fully unnoticed is one of the most important property of any cheat sheet.

 cheat.sh can be used completely unnoticed too.
 The cheat.sh client, `cht.sh`, has a special mode, called **stealth mode**.
 Using that, you don't even need to touch your